canyon289/canyon289.github.io/dev/content/DockerForDS.md

 `create_testenv.sh` script because this allows users to run it outside of docker.

-The ext section of the file copies the ArviZ code base and removes any cached files/
+The next section of the file copies the ArviZ code base and removes any cached files/

 ```
 COPY $SRC_DIR /opt/arviz
 ```